jameskiper/Crime-and-Politics/README.md

     Install the required packages and dependencies using pip install -r requirements.txt command.

+    The following packages will be required to run the program: ipykernel, requests, beautifulsoup4, pandas, matplotlib

 ### Usage:

-1. Open the Jupyter Notebook or run your Python script:
+1. Open the Jupyter Notebook or run your Python script: ipykernel

-    jupyter notebook
+    jupyter notebook "main.ipynb"

      OR

-    python main.py
+    python "main.py"

 2. To run my script: